Note: this website is no longer used; we are now using Canvas: https://canvas.utwente.nl/courses/3884.

 If you want to participate in PiE, email Thomas Weinhart to enroll you.

 Welcome to the website of the course 'Programming in Engineering', given by the Multiscale Mechanics group of the University of Twente.

-Programming in Engineering is taught twice annually, in Block 1A and during the summer selfstudy for resits period.
+Programming in Engineering is taught annually in Block 1A.
 In addition, the course can be taken throughout the year as a self-study course.
 For more, see the Lectures/Self-study section below.

 The goal of this introductory course to MATLAB and C++ is to better understand computer software, to translate everyday problems into computer-language and to develop algorithms for engineering problems.
 You will learn how to write, compile, and execute small programs in MATLAB and C++.
 You will also practice reading, understanding, modifying and debugging in these programming languages.

 No previous programming knowledge is required.
 However, a basic understanding of (high-school level) mathematical concepts is expected, such as matrix/vector operations, differentiation and integration.